-Understanding your target group is a continuous process and a key element in planning your business.
+Understanding and defining who you want to support is a continuous process and a key element in planning your business.
 It is definitely not a simple matter of inviting “any game developer that wants to make a game and earn money with it”.
 This is especially true, if you have to answer to third parties who are financing your incubator.

 There are two basic (and usually consecutive) ways to go about finding your customers: first you usually would start working with the circumstances that exist in your region (i.e. university or tech park, funding situation, community strength, tendency towards one game platform etc.) and if the existing community and ecosystem is more unilateral, you might decide to pro-actively attract other types of start-ups (e.g. other platforms, Indies, splinters etc.).
 The target group is naturally decisive for your programme design and your marketing strategies.

 Attracting talent to the incubation programme is obviously essential.
 Game developers with the right entrepreneurial mindset, ideas for new games, and the necessary development skills are at the end of the day the core ingredient of every game incubator.
 Therefore, considering where and how to approach new start-ups should be high on the priority list when setting up a game incubator – and also when it is up and running.

 In some areas the game start-up scene has a clear tendency towards a certain genre or platform.
 E.g. tendency towards casual mobile games.
 There could also be some interesting upcoming local trends, like VR horror or education games.

 An incubator can choose to support these trends by taking in certain types of teams and organising subject specific education.
 Obviously, this has to make sense for their strategy.
 This also affects the incubation itself.
 Subjects like monetisation, optimisation and analytics will be more important for mobile game companies than for PC developers, which in turn have their own specific needs.